rinkp/wireguard-tailscale/README.md

 When using headscale, perform the following steps:

 1. Obtain list of users: `headscale users list`
-1. Create an auth key: `headscale pre create -u 1 --tags=tag:wgts-client` and set this as `TS_AUTHKEY`
+2. Create an auth key (optionally ephemeral): `headscale preauthkeys create --reusable --expiration "1d" --ephemeral -u 1 --tags=tag:wgts-client` and set this as `TS_AUTHKEY`
-2. In your `policies.json`, add the route to the `autoApprovers`, either in `exitNode` or a specific route in `routes`.
+3. In your `policies.json`, add the route to the `autoApprovers`, either in `exitNode` or a specific route in `routes`.
-3. Ensure that your `policies.json` allows one or more hosts/users to connect to destinations in your published subnets.
+4. Ensure that your `policies.json` allows one or more hosts/users to connect to destinations in your published subnets.
 It is not possible to publish a bigger subnet (e.g. `8.8.0.0/16`) to your tailnet and only allow traffic to a subset of the destinations (e.g. `8.8.8.0/22`).
 You can solve this by publishing the subnet in one or more smaller parts, either by updating your wireguard config or by using `TS_ADVERTISE_ROUTES`.
-4. Start the container
+5. Start the container

 Example snippet from `policies.json`:
 ```json